-The Chemistry course includes a required Induction session during Welcome Week.
+The Chemistry course includes a required Induction session during Welcome Week, to be held at 1 p.m. on September 18.
 Induction sessions for Biology and Calculus will also appear on student's timetables but are not compulsory for visiting students.
 N.U.in students are welcome to attend these sessions if they choose to, but it is not necessary and will not impact their grade or learning outcomes for the course as they are generally presented as an overview of degree programs offered at University of Glasgow.